• 24 July 2020

 8. Jute

-Jute fibers come from a plant in which the outer trunk and bark are used in production.
-The jute plant is ready to be harvested after only 4 to 6 months of growing and has a high crop yield.
-An efficient and very strong raw material!
-In addition, jute, like bamboo, does not require pesticides or fertilizers and only promotes soil fertility.
-Add to that the wear resistance of the material and it results in perfectly durable material for promotional gifts.
+Jute fibres come from a plant where the outer stem and bark are used in production.
+After only 4 to 6 months of growth, the jute plant is ready for harvesting and has a high crop yield.
+So it is an efficient and very strong raw material!
+In addition, like bamboo, jute does not need pesticides or fertiliser and promotes soil fertility.
+Add to that the material's abrasion resistance and it results in perfect durable material for corporate gifts.

 9. Hemp